Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 3. Costapalmate Leaf

-Costapalmate palms, a subcategory of the fan-shaped crew, are like a stylish blend of palmate and pinnate.
-Instead of a center point, they have a short midrib from which leaf segments branch out.
+While the Costapalmate palms are a subcategory of the fan-shaped palm, they look like a cross between palmate and pinnate.
+They have a short midrib instead of a center point from which the leaf segments radiate.

 Blue Latan Palm (Latania loddigesii).
 Photo by Flickr.